-This article will discuss the importance of liability, collision, comprehensive, medical payments and uninsured driver coverage to create adequate car insurance coverage.
+Liability, collision, comprehensive, medical payments, and uninsured driver coverage can all combine to create adequate car insurance coverage.

-To find adequate auto insurance coverage for your vehicle at the cheapest rates then enter your ZIP code in above to compare FREE auto insurance rates from many different companies!
+To find adequate auto insurance coverage for your vehicle at the cheapest rates, enter your ZIP code to compare FREE auto insurance rates from different companies!

 Defining Adequate Car Insurance Coverage